Home / TeaVM Patterns and Pitfalls / TeaVM Migration frequal.com

 Swing is a fantastic, cross-platform toolkit for building rich user interfaces in Java.
 5-10 years ago, when people downloaded applications with installers, and when applets could launch Swing apps in the browser, it was the best tool for building UIs.
 Unfortunately, in today's world few people use software that isn't a website or an app.
 Despite numerous valiant attempts, nobody has gotten Swing to work well in either environment.

-Fortunately, much of what you like about Swing is available in TeaVM:
+Fortunately, much of what you like about Swing is available in TeaVM and the Flavour toolkit:

 Note: TeaVM is for building web applications.
 While these applications work great in mobile web browsers, sometimes you may want to create an actual app, for distribution in an app store.
 For that situation you should use Codename One.